 Specific modifiers and G-Codes for claims processing under the Acceptable Use Criteria (AUC)/Clinical Decision Support (CDS) program have been released as of July 26th.
-As the Education & Operational Testing period for the program begins January 1st, 2020, it is important that practices are taking steps to prepare for the program’s full implementation in 2021 in order to avoid negative impacts on reimbursement.
+As the Education & Operational Testing period for the program began January 1st, 2020, it is important that practices are taking steps to prepare for the program’s full implementation in 2022 in order to avoid negative impacts on reimbursement.
 Advocate is committed to supporting our clients through this process by providing resources and communication as more information pertaining to the AUC/CDS program is released.

 What are the AUC/CDS modifiers and G-codes?